 ABOUT RYAN MAURO

-Ryan Mauro is the Director of the Clarion Intelligence Network, a group that tracks extremist activity throughout the world, and regularly provides information to law enforcement and policymakers.
+Ryan Mauro is the former Director of the Clarion Intelligence Network, a group that tracks extremist activity throughout the world, and regularly provides information to law enforcement and policymakers.

 Mauro was an adjunct professor for 6 years at Liberty University and Regent University, teaching homeland security and counter-terrorism.
 He has instructed hundreds of members of law enforcement, the intelligence community, and the military.